sw360cab/gno-challenge/README.md

 * Tx-indexer
   * on restart:
     * as soon as new blocks arrives they are processed starting from existing persisted transactions
-    * houston can either timeout its connection to the GraphQL service and crash/restart.
+    * houston can either timeout its connection to the GraphQL service and crash/restart or reconnect transparently.
-      * in case of crash it will fetch back all the pre-exising transactions back from tx-indexer
+      * in case of crash it will fetch back all the pre-existing transactions from tx-indexer
   * on stop/removal: (worst case)
     * houston crashes and restart indefinitely
     * dashboard shows no data